-- 1. contact us as soon as possible on the first day of absence or you can call into school and speak to a member of the office staff. - If your child is absent and we have not heard from you by 9.30am we will telephone you on the first day of absence (and each subsequent day).
-This is because we have a duty to ensure your child's safety as well as their regular school attendance. - 2.
-Notify school by 9.30am each day that your child remains absent - 3.
+- 1. contact us as soon as possible on the first day of absence or you can call into school and speak to a member of the office staff. - If your child is absent and we have not heard from you by 9.15am we will telephone you on the first day of absence (and each subsequent day); this is because we have a duty to ensure your child's safety as well as their regular school attendance. - 2.
+Notify school by 9.15am each day that your child remains absent - 3.
 Once your child has returned to school, send a note in giving an explanation of the absence you must do this even if you have already telephoned us.
-Alternatively, you can complete the 'return to school' form available in the school office.
+Alternatively, you can complete the 'return to school' form (see appendix 2) available in the school office.

 Absence due to illness will only be authorised once written confirmation or the 'return to school' form has been received.
 If authenticity of the illness is in doubt the school may ask parents to provide medical evidence such as a GP appointment card, a prescription or other form of appropriate evidence.
-We will not ask for medical evidence unnecessarily.
+We will not ask for medical evidence unnecessarily but it is likely that it will be requested from the fourth consecutive day of absence onwards.
 A note or explanation from a pupil's home does not mean an absence becomes authorised.
 The decision whether or not to authorise an absence will always rest with the school.